🥝History of New Zealand

 2. Compare Rita Angus and Frances Hodgkins: what did each contribute to New Zealand modernism, and what does their contrast reveal about local versus international artistic paths?

-3. Both Ralph Hotere and Gordon Walters incorporated Māori visual elements—why is Walters' use more controversial, and what does this tell you about cultural appropriation debates?
+3. Both Ralph Hotere and Gordon Walters incorporated Māori visual elements.
+Why is Walters' use more controversial, and what does this tell you about cultural appropriation debates in New Zealand?

-4. If an FRQ asked you to discuss how New Zealand artists have represented the relationship between humans and the natural environment, which three artists would you choose and why?
+4. If a question asked you to discuss how New Zealand artists have represented the relationship between humans and the natural environment, which three artists would you choose and why?

-5. Colin McCahon and Len Lye both pushed beyond traditional painting—compare their methods and explain what each contributed to New Zealand's place in 20th-century art movements.
+5. Colin McCahon and Len Lye both pushed beyond traditional painting.
+Compare their methods and explain what each contributed to New Zealand's place in twentieth-century art movements.